SamBelkacem/COVID19-Algeria-and-World-Dataset/README.md

 ```

 ## Contact
-If you have any question or suggestion, please contact me at this e-mail adress: s.belkacem@usthb.dz
+If you have any question or suggestion, please contact me at this e-mail address: s.belkacem@usthb.dz